-Precious metals are rare, naturally occurring, metallic elements that have high economic value.
-In general they are less reactive than most elements, and tend to be ductile and have a high luster.
+Precious metals are rare, naturally occurring, metallic assets that have high economic value.
+In general, they are less reactive than most elements, and tend to be ductile and have a high luster.

 Below we’ve provided a quick overview of the gold, silver, platinum and palladium markets.
-Those four metals are the most popular precious metals, and all can be good investment choices.
-Read on to learn what the best precious metal to invest in might be for you.
+Those four metals are the most popular of the precious metals, and all can be good investment choices.
+Read on to find out the ways to invest and everything you need to know before you buy precious metals.

 Best precious metal to invest in: Gold and silver?

-The best-known precious metals are gold and silver, and it’s not hard to see why.
+The best-known precious metals are gold and silver, and it’s not hard to see why they are good assets to diversify a portfolio.
 Gold is a key material for jewelry, and is also used as a store of wealth by investors around the world.
 Indeed, many believe that it’s superior to any and all paper currencies.

 Gold and silver prices are most heavily affected by global economic and political changes.
 Both metals are considered safe-haven investments, and tend to receive increased attention from investors in times of turmoil.
-If you believe that more tumultuous times are in store, you may want to consider investing in gold and silver.
+If you believe that more tumultuous times are in store, you may want to consider owning gold and silver bullion.

-Best precious metal to invest in: Platinum and palladium?
+Best precious metal to invest in: Palladium and platinum?

 Best precious metal to invest in: Investor takeaway

-For investors looking to move into the precious metals space, there’s perhaps no time like the present.
-Prices for gold, silver, platinum and palladium are currently much lower than they have been in the past, and many market watchers believe that today’s low prices present a buying opportunity.
+For investors looking to flex some purchasing power in the precious metals space, there’s perhaps no time like the present.
+Prices for gold, silver, platinum and palladium are currently much lower than they have been in the past, and many market watchers believe that today’s sliding prices present a low-risk buying opportunity.

-And luckily, those interested in the metals have myriad options for investing, from stocks to ETFs to physically purchasing the metals.
+And luckily, those interested in the metals have myriad options in terms of how to buy into the precious metals space.
+From investing in stocks and mutual funds, to purchasing an exchange-traded fund to physically buying precious metal coins, there are a plethora of ways to get involved in the space.
 All it takes is some research to determine which is the best fit.

 As a final note, it’s worth being aware that while gold, silver, platinum and palladium are undeniably the most high-profile precious metals, other precious metals do exist.
 Rhodium and rhenium are two fairly common ones, with rarer examples being germanium and beryllium.